 (C) DUR board

-(a) The DUR board shall include health care professionals appointed by the director of ODJFS who have recognized knowledge and expertise in one or more of the following:
+(a) The DUR board shall include health care professionals appointed by the medicaid director ODM who have recognized knowledge and expertise in one or more of the following:

 (i) Clinically appropriate prescribing of covered outpatient drugs;

 (ii) Clinically appropriate dispensing and monitoring of covered outpatient drugs;

 (iii) Drug use review, evaluation, and intervention; or

 (b) The DUR board shall be composed of four licensed and actively practicing physicians, at least one of which is a doctor of osteopathic medicine, four licensed and actively practicing pharmacists, and one nonvoting ODM staff person.
 Candidates may be submitted for consideration by the professional health care associations.

 (c) The chairperson of the DUR board shall be elected by the membership for a one-year term and must be one of the licensed professionals as specified in paragraph (C)(1)(b) of this rule.